 The bike is a thing of pared-down beauty.
 We were tasked with reducing frame weight while maintaining the desired degree of stiffness.
 Demanding expertise in lightweight, super-stiff, super-strong materials technology, aerodynamic design and carbon fibre fabrication, the project was a perfect fit for our skill set.
 The other attractive component in the project was Specialized’s attitude of absolutely no compromise.

-“I think it’s fair to say we have been quite selective about who we work with – we work best with people who share our vision within their field of endeavour,” says Geoff McGrath, managing director of McLaren Applied Technologies.
+“I think it’s fair to say we have been quite selective about who we work with – we work best with people who share our vision within their field of endeavour,” says Geoff McGrath, vice president of McLaren Applied Technologies.
 “They want to be the best in their field, or do something their competitors didn’t think was possible, or even better, do something for the first time.
 The Specialized bike is a perfect example: it goes without saying they are at the top of their game with bike design, but they gave us a challenge.
 We overachieved on their expectations and designed something with key performance indicators that have never before been reached.
 The bike has been winning races, and Specialized has a legitimate claim to say they have the fastest road bike in the world.
 It carries the McLaren brand partly because we’re proud of it, and partly because we expect it to be a high-performance benchmark.”

 The target set by Specialized was a frame 15 per cent lighter than the awe-inspiring Venge, to be constructed without a corresponding reduction in stiffness.
 And just to make it a little more difficult, they demanded the bike be designed to use their usual grade of carbon fibre, have standard Venge geometry and be assembly on the Specialized production line.